Schema Markup

 Why is schema markup important?

-How to use schema markup?
+How do you use schema markup?